matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 - Arduino (made easier with an Instrument Maker shield)
 - Touch Board
 - Bela
+- Raspberry Pi

+Although these resources can be used to control motors, lights, and other outputs, at present the Instrument Maker library is designed to work one way: to convert sensor information into audio (whether you prefer to think of this as vibration, sound, or music).
+Therefore any connection mentioned below, other than a speaker output, can be assumed to be an input.

 ## Anatomy of a Pure Data object